 Terri Preeg Riggsby previously served as the TCWC Chair for 12 years.
 She has a bachelor’s degree in journalism, a master’s degree in public administration and natural resource policy, graduate certification in watershed management, and has worked in government and non-profit organizations for close to 15 years.
 Terri is also the Chair and Zone 5 Director on the West Multnomah Soil and Water Conservation District Board, where she advocates for effective environmental programs and projects throughout West Multnomah County.
 Terri lives near Multnomah Village and regularly helps out at restoration and education events.
 She shares her love of the Pacific Northwest rivers and woods with her husband, son, and hound dog.

-Glen Leverich, President
+Glen Leverich, Vice President

 Glen Leverich is a fluvial geomorphologist and watershed ecologist with over 15 years of working professionally on numerous riverine studies and restoration efforts throughout the western U.S. Glen studied environmental science and geology at University of Oregon and Portland State University before earning his master’s degree in geology from San Francisco State University and receiving geology licenses from Oregon, Washington, and California.
 Glen is a returning Oregon resident and has recently settled within Tryon Creek watershed.
 Glen and his family are outdoor enthusiasts who are often found hiking in the state park and paddling the local rivers.